-Fire Emblem Echoes Guide to help you learn all about different changes and additions in Shadows of Valentia.
-When it comes to Fire Emblem Echoes: Shadows of Valentia, there are quite a lot of different things that you should know.
-Concepts like promoting, villager’s fork, skills, magic, forging, and other minor things.
-In case you are still trying to learn some of these concepts, this guide should definitely help you out.
+Fire Emblem Echoes has seen alot of different changes and additions in Shadows of Valentia.
+There are quite a lot of different things that you should know.
+Concepts like promoting, villager’s fork, skills, magic, forging, and other minor things have all been discussed in this guide as we highlight all the new and welcome changes introduced to the game.

 Class for Villagers

 For Alm, try Gray Mercenary, Tobin Archer, Kliff Mage, & Faye Cleric.
 Faye acquires Physic & Rescue early that are good support skills.
 Alternatively, you can go with Archer Gray, Tobin Mage, Mercenary Tobin, Archer Kliff, and Mercenary Kliff.
 As for Celica, Mercenary or Archer is the way to go for Atlas.

 You need to try to promote Villagers at Level 10.
 The only exception is Cleric Faye whom you can promote earlier if you feel like doing so.
 Again, this is only a suggestion & you can promote them whenever you see fit.
 Another thing you need to pay some attention to is the Villager’s Fork.

 The Villager’s Fork is a DLC that re-classes any character except Alm/Celica to a Level 1 Villager.
 By using the Villager’s Fork, all your stats remain intact with the exception of Movement that remains fixed at 4.

 This should allow you to remain strong but earn XP at a faster rate and further enhance your stats.
 I recommend using the Villager’s Fork on your favorite characters or units that show exceptional growth potential & high stats.